avigloz/avigloz/README.md

   - Previously: ErgoDox EZ (layout [here](https://configure.zsa.io/ergodox-ez/layouts/30mYG/latest/0), it's very much WIP)

 *I'm open to collaborating on any cool projects, so feel free to contact me via my email as found on my website or résumé!*

-My commits are signed (as of 08/16/2021).
-If I make a commit that is unsigned, I'm either drunk, or not me at all.